finbourne/luminesce-sdk-csharp/sdk/docs/HistoricallyExecutedQueriesApi.md

             try
             {
+                // uncomment the below to set overrides at the request level
+                // string result = apiInstance.FetchHistoryResultHistogram(executionId, bucketSize, filter, jsonProper, opts: opts);

                 // FetchHistoryResultHistogram: Fetches the result from a previously started query, converts it to a histogram (counts in buckets). string result = apiInstance.FetchHistoryResultHistogram(executionId, bucketSize, filter, jsonProper);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));